MwaitforitOsama/DrowisinessDetectionSystem/README.md

 # DrowisinessDetectionSystem
-Detecting blinking and as emissions in a car.
+Detecting eye blinking and gas emissions in a car.